A-b-h-a-y-0-2/radar-multilingual/README.md

 # radar : Multilingual analysis

-The True positve rate for detecting texts as Humans and True Negative rate on AI.
+all the pipelines have been computed over 1000 samples of human and ai corpus The True positve rate for detecting texts as Humans and True Negative rate on AI.
 Also detected the AUROC score over multilingual dataset.